 The chief scientific officer of LocanaBio discussed preclinical research presented at ASGCT 2023.

-Nathan Yozwiak, PhD, the head of research at the Gene and Cell Therapy Institute at Mass General Brigham, discussed how innovative research can be held back by financial considerations.
+Nathan Yozwiak, PhD, the head of research at the Gene and Cell Therapy Institute at Mass General Brigham, discussed the Institute’s efforts to bring about clinical translation of preclinical work.

 The codirector of the MDA Clinic and professor of neurology at Johns Hopkins discussed the importance of continuing to fight for progress with older patients with SMA.